wilmoore/macbook/README.md

 ## Install

-NOTE: On Mavericks (or higher), you can optionally skip steps #1 and #2; as the Xcode command-line tools are already installed.
-That being said, I personally like to install full XCode.
+NOTE: On Mavericks (or higher), you can optionally skip steps #1 and #2; as the Xcode command-line tools are pre-loaded and just need to be installed.

 ### 1. Get/Install XCode